Rated Excellent 4.8 out of 5

 1. Employment Opportunities

 Citizenship can enhance employment prospects, especially in government positions or sectors requiring security clearances, contributing to national security and governance.
-Argentina's employment rate averaged 41.71% from 2002 to 2023, peaking at 45.00% in the first quarter of 2023.
+Between 2002 and 2024, Argentina's employment rate averaged 41.95%, peaking at 45.80% in the fourth quarter of 2023 and hitting a low of 33.40% in the second quarter of 2020.
 This positive correlation underscores the significance of citizenship in bolstering workforce participation and economic stability.

 1. Property Ownership

 Fewer restrictions on property ownership for citizens, including preferential policies and incentives, contribute to a stable real estate market and encourage property ownership.
-In 2023, the College of Notaries of the City of Buenos Aires reported that nearly 4,000 real estate purchase and sale transactions were completed, totaling a staggering USD 145.66 billion,, reflecting the positive impact of accessible property ownership policies on real estate activity and economic growth.
+In 2024, Buenos Aires experienced a significant resurgence in its real estate market.
+According to the College of Notaries of the City of Buenos Aires, nearly 55,000 property transactions were completed throughout the year, marking a 35% increase compared to the approximately 40,000 transactions recorded in 2023.

 1. Business Ownership and Investment